 A recent tweegeemee creation.
 Reload to see another.

-tweegeeme (트의지미) is a multiplatform Twitter, Mastodon and Tumblr bot written by Roger Allen and designed to evolve images by responding to favorites and retweets.
+tweegeeme (트의지미) is a multiplatform Twitter, Mastodon, Tumblr and Bluesky bot written by Roger Allen and designed to evolve images by responding to favorites and retweets.

 Each image is created by a mathematical formula that is evaluated to create the image.
 The formulas form the "genes" that can be mixed or mutated similar to how evolution works.
 The original inspiration for this came from Karl Sims's 1991 Siggraph paper.